danito-net/la8el/README.md

 To read a jabcode image do the following command:

-    ~/jabcode/src/jabcodeReader/bin/jabcodeReader message.png

-Because we already copying the executable binary file to user "pi" home directory, simply do from user pi home directory (using command `cd ~`) the following commands:

-To create a jabcode image do the following command:

-    ./jabcodeWriter --input "Astra DB's Build-A-Thon by DataStax and AngelHack" --output message.png

-To read a jabcode image do the following command:

-    ./jabcodeReader message.png
+    jabcodeReader message.png

-Android smartphone can install JabCode application from my GitHub repository : [JabCode Reader for Android ](https://github.com/danito-net/jabcode/blob/master/android_reader/JabCodeApp.apk)
+For Android OS of JabCode reader, you can manually install from APK file on my GitHub repository : [JabCode Reader for Android ](https://github.com/danito-net/jabcode/blob/master/android_reader/JabCodeApp.apk)